 Step 3: Have A Strategy To Trade Penny Stocks

 Once you understand the penny stock basics and find a good broker, it’s time to build a strategy.
-Like in step 1, you should never trade solely on the opinion of someone else.
-Even though they may be correct, you’re not learning how to trade at all.
+Like in step 1, you should never trade solely on someone else’s opinion.
+Even though they may be correct, you’re not learning how to trade.
 If that “guru” isn’t around when the market’s hot, you need to be educated enough to understand how to trade penny stocks on your own.
-In this case, using your broker to paper trade is a good starting point to testing different strategies.
+In this case, using your broker to paper trade is a good starting point for testing different strategies.

-By paper trading penny stocks, you can avoid material losses while perfecting winning strategies.
+Paper trading penny stocks allows you to avoid material losses while perfecting winning strategies.
 Even though you won’t make money when you have a winning trade, you won’t lose it either.
 Though it can be discouraging if you make profitable trades, use paper trading the same way you would real money.

 When you feel comfortable, start getting your feet wet with real money trades.
 But be cautious and remember the basics.
-Also, keep in mind that headlines can play a big role in the movement of certain penny stocks.
-Now more than ever, we’ve seen headline risk play a big role in penny stocks & the broader markets alike.
+Also, remember that headlines can play a significant role in the movement of certain penny stocks.
+Now more than ever, we’ve seen headline risk play a substantial role in penny stocks & the broader markets alike.

 Step 4: Placing A Trade

 When selling or buying penny stocks, you’ll want to know how to execute quickly and effectively.
-You’ll also want to be aware of the types of trades you can and can’t place.
-While brokers may differ in this aspect, let’s talk about some of the basics.
+You’ll also want to know what trades you can and can’t place.
+While brokers may differ in this aspect, let’s discuss some basics.

 This can get you an immediate fill (purchase), and you’ll own shares relatively quickly.
 For volatile stocks, however, this could be good and bad.
-It could be good if the stock just swung lower for a brief moment and you got your order filled as it bounced back higher.
-It could be bad if you get filled “at the market,” and the volatile swing goes lower.
+It could be good if the stock swung lower for a brief moment, and you got your order filled as it bounced back higher.
+It could be bad if you get filled “at the market” and the volatile swing decreases.

 On the other hand, placing a limit order will allow you to pay the price you want.
 Sometimes your limit may be too low, and you won’t get filled.
 You can sometimes pay exactly the price you value a penny stock at, and hopefully, that is a discount to where it moves after you buy.

 Each method has its pluses and minuses.
 So situationally, it’s up to you to decide.
-When it comes to OTC penny stocks, some brokers only allow limit orders for buying.
+Regarding OTC penny stocks, some brokers only allow limit orders for buying.
 When it comes to selling penny stocks, most brokers, if not all, will allow you to market or limit order no matter the exchange a stock trades on.